 #2 – Stop Trying to Re-Create a Waldorf Classroom at Home

 Waldorf homeschooling is not the same as a classroom at home.
 Don’t make that mistake.
 Some days might seem unproductive.
-There will be dirty dishes, laundry in your learning space.
+There will be dirty dishes and laundry in your learning space.
 There may even be yelling.
 (My friend Sheila says, “there will be yelling.”)

 #3 – Stop Overthinking Curriculum